-Prior to enrolling in required courses for the MA/MS SLP or AuD degree programs, students must complete several prerequisite courses that are required for ASHA certification.
+Prior to enrolling in required courses for the AuD degree programs, students must complete several prerequisite courses that are required for ASHA certification.
 This includes courses in biological sciences, physical sciences, social/behavioral sciences, and statistics.
+To apply for clinical certification, students must document the completion of 12 prerequisite undergraduate credits (3 each in the areas of biological science, physical science, social/behavioral science, and statistics).